 Editorial board: David Amigoni, Isobel Armstrong, Philip Holden, Jerome McGann, Joanne Wilkes and Julia M. Wright

-Manchester Medieval Literature and Culture publishes monographs and essay collections comprising new research informed by current critical methodologies on the literary cultures of the Middle Ages.
-It is interested in all periods, from the early Middle Ages through to the late, and includes post-medieval engagements with and representations of the medieval period (or ‘medievalism’).
+The series publishes monographs and essay collections comprising new research informed by current critical methodologies on the literary cultures of the Middle Ages.
+We are interested in all periods, from the early Middle Ages through to the late, and we include post-medieval engagements with and representations of the medieval period (or ‘medievalism’).
 ‘Literature’ is taken in a broad sense, to include the many different medieval genres: imaginative, historical, political, scientific, religious.
-Contributions are welcome on the diverse cultures of medieval Britain, including submissions on Anglo-Norman, Anglo-Latin and Celtic writings, and on the Middle Ages in Europe more widely, and beyond.
+While we welcome contributions on the diverse cultures of medieval Britain and are happy to receive submissions on Anglo-Norman, Anglo-Latin and Celtic writings, we are also open to work on the Middle Ages in Europe more widely, and beyond.

-General Editors: Anke Bernau, David Matthews and James Paz, University of Manchester
+General Editors: Anke Bernau (email@example.com), David Matthews (firstname.lastname@example.org) and James Paz (email@example.com), University of Manchester

-Editorial Board: Ruth Evans, Patricia C. Ingham, Andrew James Johnston, Chris Jones, Catherine Karkov, Nicola McDonald, Sarah Salih, Larry Scanlon and Stephanie Trigg
+Editorial Board: Ruth Evans, Patricia C. Ingham, Andrew James Johnston, Chris Jones, Catherine Karkov, Haruko Momma, Susan Phillips, Sarah Salih, Larry Scanlon, Stephanie Trigg and Matthew Vernon

 This series will explore literary and cultural texts emerging from contexts in which majority/minority power dynamics operate, in the light of debates about contemporary multiculturalism.
 It will analyse texts marked by, or inscribing, a disequilibrium of power and/or cultural capital – such as the relations between majority white and BME communities in Britain and other countries of the West – addressing the experiences, issues and anxieties arising from the perceived clash of ideas and values.
 Its aim is to develop a collective body of scholarship offering new insights on literature produced by and about diasporic and minority communities that is situated in a contemporary landscape where notions of multicultural tolerance have been challenged by political and populist discourses at best wary of, and at worst directly hostile to, multiculturalism.